 Resistance against flame was determined by following ASTM D 6413-99 known as the Vertical Flame Test [20].
 In order to perform this test, five test specimens were cut with dimensions of 3 x 12 inches.
 Care was taken to avoid any selvedge, creased or wrinkled areas.
 The samples were conditioned by following instructions stated in ASTM-D1776 [21].
 The test specimen was fitted to a holder to maintain its position and exposed to the fire area.
-The distance between the burner and the specimen was kept at 19mm.
+The distance between the burner and the specimen was kept at 19 mm.
 A stopwatch was set to note the time.
-The specimen was exposed for 10-12 seconds to the burner.
-The behavior was noted in terms of melting or dripping.
+The specimen was noted in terms of melting or dripping.
 The specimen was removed from the fire area.
 An after-flame time was recorded and char length was measured.